Omar-tarek3/TodoList-App/README.md

 2. ### Jenkins Setup
-   This section explains how I set up and run Jenkins in a Docker container for continuous integration and deployment at `http://localhost:8080`.
+   This section explains how I set up and run Jenkins in a Docker container for continuous integration and deployment.
+Jenkins is accessible at `http://localhost:8080`.
 Here's how it works:

    - Copy the `Jenkins/dockerfile` and the `jenkins-compose.yaml` files.
    - Replace ` context: ./Jenkins`section in the `jenkins-compose.yaml` with the path to your dockerfile.